VictoriaMetrics/VictoriaMetrics/docs/README.md

 The `filter` can contain arbitrary [series filter](https://docs.victoriametrics.com/keyconcepts/#filtering).
 For example, `-downsampling.period='{__name__=~"(node|process)_.*"}:1d:1m` instructs VictoriaMetrics to deduplicate samples older than one day with one minute interval only for [time series](https://docs.victoriametrics.com/keyconcepts/#time-series) with names starting with `node_` or `process_` prefixes.
-The de-duplication for other time series can be configured independently via additional `-downsampling.period` command-line flags.
+The deduplication for other time series can be configured independently via additional `-downsampling.period` command-line flags.
+Downsampling configuration can be tested in enterprise version of vmui on the page `Tools.Downsampling filters debug`.

 If the time series doesn't match any `filter`, then it isn't downsampled.
 If the time series matches multiple filters, then the downsampling for the first matching `filter` is applied.
 For example, `-downsampling.period='{env="prod"}:1d:30s,{__name__=~"node_.*"}:1d:5m'` de-duplicates